 Warm weather meals generally call for different recipes than cold weather.
 Who wants soup when it’s 100 degrees outside?!
 So, we’ve Googled, read, and pulled out all the cookbooks in order to find some healthy and refreshing summer foods to enjoy.

 First, let’s explore some delicious in-season foods.
 If you’ve ever started your own back yard garden, or perhaps lived on a working homestead, you’ve likely discovered that there are many fruits and veggies to choose from during the hotter months.
 Harvest time can vary from state to state depending on the regional climate.
-For example, it’s currently almost time for tomato season to end in Florida.
-Whereas in Tennessee, it’s just beginning!
+For example, when tomato season is ending in Florida, it's just beginning in Tennessee!

 If you don’t have a green thumb, or lack the space or time to incorporate growing food into your daily routine, seek out local farmers markets to help you with fresh produce and herbs.